Polymer/old-docs-site/0.9/docs/devguide/local-dom.md

 ## DOM API {#dom-api}

-Polymer provides custom API for manipulating DOM such that local DOM and light DOM trees are properly maintained.
+Polymer provides a custom API for manipulating DOM such that local DOM and light DOM trees are properly maintained.
+These methods and properties have the same signatures as their standard DOM equivalents, except that properties and methods that return a list of nodes return an `Array`, not a `NodeList`.

 **Note:** All DOM manipulation must use this API, as opposed to DOM API directly on nodes.
 {: .alert .alert-error }